getcarina/getcarina.com/_posts/2016-03-10-fastest-test-drive-of-docker-ucp.md

 5. Deploying UCP
 6. Adding Swarm nodes
 7. UI walkthrough
-8. Download the credentials bundle (close to [Download Carina credentials]!)
+8. Download the credentials bundle at [Connect to your cluster]
 9. Deploying with the CLI

 There's a lot in there - mostly around setting up machine.
 Carina allows you